Student Handbook

 - Using books, notes, or calculators or copying from or conversing with others during examinations (unless such external aids are permitted by the instructor).

-- Having someone else do research, write papers, or take examinations for someone else.
+- Directing, requesting, or allowing someone else to conduct research, write papers, or take examinations for the student.

-- Submitting work completed in one class to fulfill an assignment in another class without prior approval from the instructor(s).
+- Resubmitting work completed in one class to fulfill an assignment in another class without prior approval.

 - Fabrication: The invention of material or its source and its use as an authority in academic work.
 Fabrication includes, but is not limited to: